 Overview of Georgia Taxes

-Georgia has a progressive income tax system with six tax brackets that range from 1.00% up to 5.75%.
-Peach State residents who make more money can expect to pay more in state and federal taxes.
+Georgia has a flat income tax system with a 5.39% rate applied to all taxable income.
+In turn, Peach State residents who make more money can expect to pay higher rates in only federal taxes, not state.
 There are no local income taxes in Georgia.

 Gross Paycheck | $-- | ||